I’d be willing to bet you’re a lot like me. You enjoy HGTV, dream about renovations, the what-ifs, the

 - Get the appropriate blade for each saw.
 Bamboo is a very hard material, and if your blade isn’t sharp enough or aggressive enough, it will chip unnecessarily.
 If you are using a softer wood, this won’t be as much of an issue.

 - If you are planning on installing new floors on your stairs as well, finish those last.
 The stairs were much harder than the initial flooring install, and I was really glad that I had the experience of laying 800+ square feet of flooring behind me before tackling that project.

-After a long 5 months (I was pregnant at the time and pretty sick, so progress was slow going), we finally finished our DIY floating flooring install.
+After a long 5 months (I was pregnant at the time and pretty sick, so progress was slow going), we finally finished our floating engineered wood flooring install.